ahwingo/wingobot/README.md

 The code for reinforcement learning is located in the `reinforcement_training` directory.
 It performs the process of self play and is highly parallelized, so that hundreds of games can be played simultaneously.
 It requires a starting weights file, which can be created through the `PolicyValueNetwork` of the `source/nn_ll_tf.py` utility file, or through supervised / reinforcement learning.
-Note that while two weights files are requested, one for both players, these can be the same file.
+Note that while two weights files are requested (one for both players) these can be the same file.
 The self play process generates games and stores them as `.h5` files.
 Self play can be run with the following command:

 ```